springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-This product has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
+This product has a diverse mix of multimedia content, both self-hosted and hosted on third-party sites.
 Video-only content is generally used to support text-based content.
 <br><br>
 Audio-only content may be used to support text-based content.
 Audio-only content may also be used in Podcasts across various journals.
 Some but not all podcasts provide transcripts.
 <br><br>